-Our Spring Litter Pick event took place on Saturday 5th June tying in with the Keep Britain Tidy ‘Pledge a Million Miles’ Campaign.
-We contributed dozens of miles thanks to the band of volunteers who turned out on the day or during the week if they had prior commitments.
+Our Autumn Litter Pick event took place on Saturday 9th October tying in with the South Norfolk Clean Up Campaign.
+We collected litter from every road, close, green space and footpath in and around Burston and Shimpling, thanks to the band of volunteers who turned out on the day or during the week if they had prior commitments.

-The next villages Litter Pick date for your diary is Saturday 9th October 2021, see you all then.
+The next villages Litter Pick will be the spring ‘Keep Britain Tidy Campaign’, see you all then.